Energy-Threshold Bias Calculator: A Physics-Model Based Adaptive Correction Scheme for Photon-Counting CT: Introduction

-For the energy-threshold bias, numerous approaches have been investigated in the literature, which can be grouped mainly into three categories, including monoenergy-based ones such as using the X-ray fluorescence materials, gamma-ray isotopes, voltage-peak, or synchrotron beams \cite{panta2014energy} to directly calibrate the DAC voltage values to ensure its corresponding energy threshold matches the monoenergy, phantom-based measurement ones where a mapping from biased PCCT data to their corresponding nominal values is directly established for correction \cite{Ge2017kedge,Panta2015calibration,Ding2014xrfR,Cammin2014distortions}, and model-based ones which usually consist of both calibration and correction by using a physical or mathematical model of the PCCT data\cite{cammin2016evaluation}.
-Each of them has its own pros and cons\cite{rodesch2023comparison}.
-Take the monoenergy-based calibration using the X-ray fluorescence for instance, even though it is commonly used because of its simplicity, there are obvious limitations, such as the need for detector reposition and the partial-spectrum scanning, and the low count rate\cite{Panta2015calibration,Ding2014xrfR,Liu2015calibration}, making it a rather tedious and time-consuming process to find the DAC voltage values for a set of energy thresholds.
-For a phantom-based measurement method, it is quite straightforward to implement but its correction effectiveness could be very limited to the phantom used with a loss of good generality.
+For energy-threshold bias, numerous approaches have been investigated in the literature\cite{Panta2015calibration,Ding2014xrfR,Ge2017kedge,Cammin2014distortions,Vespucci2019RobustEcal,alvarez2011estimator,sidky2022spekcali,lee2018spekdisto}, which can be grouped mainly into three categories, including monoenergy-based ones such as using the X-ray fluorescence materials, gamma-ray isotopes, voltage-peak, k-edge absorption or synchrotron beams to directly calibrate the DAC voltage values to ensure its corresponding energy threshold matches the monoenergy\cite{Panta2015calibration,Ding2014xrfR,Ge2017kedge}.
+Phantom-based measurement ones where a mapping from biased PCCT data to their corresponding nominal values is directly established for correction\cite{alvarez2011estimator}, and model-based ones which usually consist of both calibration and correction by using a physical or mathematical model of the PCCT data\cite{sidky2022spekcali,lee2018spekdisto,Cammin2014distortions}.
+Each of them has its own strengths and limitations\cite{rodesch2023comparison}.
+While monoenergetic X-ray fluorescence (XRF) is widely adopted for its simplicity, it suffers from the difficulty in obtaining the required XRF materials and a very low photon output. which leads to long data collection time and a tedious process in practice.
+For a phantom-based measurement method, it is quite straightforward to implement but its correction performance is often restricted to the specific phantom used, limiting its applicability.

-In contrary, for model-based approachs, it could achieve a relatively simple process in calibration and a highly efficient correction that works for arbitrary object to be scanned.
-However, the energy-threshold bias related PCCT spectral model itself has to carefully designed through a full understanding of the PCCT imaging chain.
-In the literature, several model-based spectral calibration methods have been proposed before\cite{fangwei2020NN}.
-Sidky et al represented the spectra with a low-dimensional parameterization and used the Kullback–Leibler divergence between the model and the actual measured transmission fractions\cite{sidky2022spekcali}.
-Based on a general nonlinear forward model, Lee et al proposed three-step estimator algorithm using a low-order polynomial approximation to estimate the basis line-integrals in a spectral distortion-model\cite{lee2018kedge,lee2018spekdisto}.
-However, for model-based calibration, there is still room for improvement in terms of generality and sufficiency for practical applications.